pranavlathigara/awesome-iOS-Library-Curator/README.md

 - **[OCMock](http://ocmock.org/)**: Library for easy creation of mock objects
 - **[KIF](https://github.com/kif-framework/KIF)**: Keep it functional with KIF.
 A great great lib for UI testing and continuous integration testing
 - **[PonyDebugger](https://github.com/square/PonyDebugger)**: Note- I added this because it looks awesome.
 But still testing and need to verify its awesomeness.
 Pretty much lets you monitor network activity with Chrome Developer Tools
+- **[CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack)**: Note: see PonyDebugger.
+But looks easy to use and awesome.
+I've been using Aspects up to this point but will start looking in this direction!

 ##### Next, because ReactiveCocoa should transform EVERYTHING when it comes to writing iOS code, here's a few extensions that should make your RAC transtion a little bit smoother